nlassaux/Penelope/README.md

 Penelope uses the Django auth app.
 It uses cookies, login/logout signals, server verification.

-Each called view control authentification with the decorator @login_required.
+Each called view controls authentification with the decorator @login_required.
 A bad return sends the user to the path defined in settings.py : LOGIN_URL.

 ### Role :